ST6GALNAC5 Gene

 Breakthrough: Karikari et al. (2025)

-The landmark study by Karikari et al. published in Nature demonstrated that ST6GALNAC5 knockdown significantly improves spatial memory in Alzheimer’s disease mouse models[@karikari2025].
+The landmark study by Karikari et al. published in Nature demonstrated that ST6GALNAC5 knockdown significantly improves spatial memory in Alzheimer’s disease mouse models3Targeting ST6GALNAC5 improves synaptic plasticity and memory in AD2025 · Nature · PMID 41862120Open reference.
 Key findings include:

 1. Memory improvement: ST6GALNAC5 knockdown in astrocytes improved performance in Morris water maze and novel object recognition tests